Recessions Explained: Definition, Warning Signs and What Happens During One

 What Is a Recession?

-The NBER is a nonprofit, non-partisan organization that conducts economic research and determines the fluctuations in economic cycles.
-It measures the periods between peaks — aka highs — and troughs — aka lows — in economic activity, which are recessions.
-The periods between troughs and peaks are known as expansions.
+The NEBR is a non-profit, non-partisan organization that conducts economic research and determines the fluctuations in economic cycles.
+It measures the periods between peaks –highs– and troughs –lows– in economic activity.
+When an economy begins to contract, that’s a recession.
+When it starts an upswing, that’s an expansion.

 How Long Do Recessions Last?